 Back in September 2019, it was announced that Baldwin Cafe was one of two businesses that won $1,500 in seed money and the support of UpDayton for a year at the 11th Annual UpDayton Summit.

 This week, the new book cafe is asking for the public’s help to hit their $1,000 milestone goal by Feb.
 11 in order to stay on pace to move into their permanent home in the Oregon District.

-Baldwin Cafe serves the community in a holistic way as a third space between work, school and home.
-The black-owned bookstore is a common meeting place and offers new and used books, African American literature, and a cafe with tea, vegan and vegetarian options.
+The aim of Baldwin Cafe, founded by Mariah Johnson and Leroy Bean, is to serve the community in a holistic way as a third space between work, school and home.
+The bookstore is a common meeting place and offers new and used books, African-American literature, and a cafe with tea, vegan and vegetarian options.

 The cafe expects to open this spring in the basement of Puff Apothecary in the Oregon District.

 So far, the public has raised $676 of the desired $1,000 milestone goal.
 Donations made now will help improve the physical space with paint, custom-made bookshelves and inventory purchases of books and tea.
 To donate money, pay a visit givegab.com.
 Overall, the book cafe hopes to raise at least $5,000 by the fall.

 OTHER WAYS TO HELP